To her parents’ chagrin, Jessica Yamauchi grew up a lizard catcher.

 Not Warm and Fuzzy

 HerpFest students and researchers bond over their under-appreciated specialty.
-Reptiles and amphibians aren’t furry or cute in the traditional sense, so even other animal researchers avoid the discipline.
-Most don’t appreciate how interesting these creatures can be, the herpetologists said.
+Reptiles and amphibians aren’t furry or cute in the traditional sense, so even other animal researchers sometimes don’t appreciate how interesting these creatures can be.
 (Well, the scientists who study spiders probably understand, Yamauchi said.)

 But the implications of herpetological research can be global.
 So-called “cold-blooded” creatures may be more susceptible to the whims of a rapidly changing climate.
 Moreover, if researchers can understand why some invasive reptile and amphibian species can settle in new places and succeed, they might be able to stop those that damage local ecosystems.